 see sport as a mirror to our lives," says Associate Professor Aymeric Lim contemplatively, leaning back slightly in his chair.
-"Through sport, we go through these emotions, we gain mental strength and learn about discipline, focus and perseverance - all useful qualities that we can apply to life itself."
+"Through sport, we experience fears and struggles, exhilaration and depression.
+As we go through these emotions, we gain mental strength and learn about discipline, focus and perseverance - all useful qualities that we can apply to life itself."